Neil Citron: BangTower

-In 2010, Citron formed the progressive rock group BangTower with virtuoso Welsh bassist Percy Jones and Los Angeles drummer Walter Garces, and the trio released the album Casting Shadows in September of that year.
+In 2010, Citron formed the progressive rock group BangTower, with Welsh bassist Percy Jones and American drummer Walter Garces, and the trio released the album Casting Shadows in September of that year.
+In December 2016, BangTower issued their sophomore album, With N With Out.
+In August 2017, Citron released a seven-track digital-only BangTower EP titled Hey, Where'd Everybody Go?, this time without Jones and Garces.
+The album included Robbie Pagliari on bass and Frankie Banali on acoustic percussion.
+In September 2019, BangTower published the album The Road We Travel, which, in addition to Citron and Pagliari, featured drummer Rudd Weatherwax, with horns credited to Maynard J. Krebs.

-In December 2016, BangTower released their sophomore album, With N With Out, which together with Citron, Jones, and Garces, featured guest performances by Frankie Banali (Quiet Riot), Rodger Carter (John 5, Rick Springfield, Lita Ford), Robbie Pagliari (Ohm), Jon Pomplin, Joan Fraley, Justin Stone, Chris Colovus, and Josh Greenbaum.
-The album was engineered, mixed, and mastered by Citron and much of the material was written by him, including two songs, "Kitty's Real Groove" and "My Father's Eyes", dedicated to his parents.

-In August 2017, he released a seven-track digital-only BangTower EP titled Hey, Where'd Everybody Go?, again teaming up with Robbie Pagliari on bass and Frankie Banali on acoustic percussion.
-This EP was mixed and mastered specifically for digital distribution by Citron.

-September 2019 saw BangTower release The Road We Travel, which, in addition to Citron and Pagliari, featured drummer Rudd Weatherwax with horns credited to Maynard G. Krebs.

 Black Cat 6

-In late 2019, Citron got together with drummer Luke Fattore as well as bassist and Declassified Records owner Jon Pomplin (Sea of Monsters) to form the rock band Black Cat 6.
+In late 2019, Citron teamed up with drummer Luke Fattore and bassist Jon Pomplin to form the rock band Black Cat 6.
 Their album Scratching My Itch was released in December 2019.

 Movie work

 Citron has contributed music to a number of films throughout his career.
 He worked on the 1996 Tom Hanks movie That Thing You Do! as a musical instructor to the actors as well as performing guitar parts on the original band songs for the soundtrack.
 He also worked on the 2002 hit My Big Fat Greek Wedding as editor for the film and sound engineer on the commentary for the DVD release.
 In 2015, he worked on the Meryl Streep movie Ricki and the Flash as Streep's guitar mentor, as well as doing work on song composition, recording, and other sound duties.

 While being credited with extensive work as a sound engineer and producer, notable is his custom-designed virtual guitar amplifier featured as part of Waves GTR3 from Waves Audio.